Clegg’s Pest Control is Raleigh’s Go-To Roach Exterminator!

 Cockroaches eat just about anything that is available for them.
 Roaches that live in nature will feed on that leaves, grass and wood that they find around them.
 Roaches that live in the sewer will feed on sewage and roaches that find their way into your house will feed on the food you leave out.
 They are also able to live for up to a week with no water.

 To Get Rid of Roaches in Raleigh For Good, Call Clegg’s Pest Control

 We are here to help you take care of your roach problem.
-If you are sick and tired of seeing roaches run around your house, give us a call today at (888) MRCLEGG.
-Your local Clegg’s branch will send out an experienced technician for a free inspection to help you determine the best course of action to rid your house of bugs and roaches.
+If you are sick and tired of seeing roaches run around your house, give our extermination experts a call at (888) MRCLEGG.
+Your local Clegg’s branch will send out an experienced technician for a free inspection to help you determine the best course of action to rid your house of bugs and the removal of those roaches.